Hong Kongers Form Human Chains Across City to Call for Democracy – Evoking Protests Against Soviets

 Geng elaborated that those who are “above board” will have their rights guaranteed in China, while people with “an ulterior motive to engage in illegal activities” may have to be “extremely cautious.”

-Cheng had worked for the British Consulate since December 2017 as an international trade and investment officer for the Scottish government.
+The U.K.’s Foreign and Commonwealth Office said it is urgently seeking further information about Cheng, who has worked for the consulate since December 2017 as an international trade and investment officer for the Scottish government.

+Geng said that Cheng’s case is a police matter and not a diplomatic issue.

-China said this week that Cheng is a Hong Kong resident who had been placed in administrative detention for 15 days for violating public order regulations.
-The Global Times, a Communist Party-owned nationalistic tabloid, reported that Chen had been detained for “soliciting prostitutes.”
+China said this week that Cheng had been placed in administrative detention for 15 days for violating public order regulations.
+The Global Times, a Communist Party-owned tabloid newspaper, reported that Chen had been detained for soliciting prostitutes.

 China often uses public order charges against political targets and has sometimes used the charge of soliciting prostitution.
 Ou Shaokun, an anti-corruption activist, alleged in 2015 that he was framed by authorities in southern Hunan province who said they found him in a hotel room with a prostitute.

-The U.K.’s Foreign and Commonwealth Office said it is urgently seeking further information about Cheng.

-Geng, the foreign ministry spokesman, said Friday that Cheng’s case is merely a public security issue and not a “diplomatic matter.”

-A few thousand accountants gathered in a city square around noon and marched to government headquarters, becoming the latest profession to back the movement publicly following rallies by lawyers, teachers and medical workers.
+The accountants march drew a few thousand participants who gathered in a city square before heading to government headquarters.
+They were the latest profession to back the movement publicly following rallies by lawyers, teachers and medical workers.

 One participant, Sarah Wong, said accountants are usually quiet because they are focused on getting the numbers right, but they cannot remain silent anymore.